lemieux-lab/BamQuery/docs/source/method.rst

 2. Collect the locations of the MAP Coding Sequences (MCS) in the genome.
 --------------------------------------------------------------------------

-The MCSs in the **<query_name>.fastq** file are mapped through the STAR aligner to the reference genome version (GENCODE version 26, 33 or 38 ) selected by the user.
+The MCS in the **<query_name>.fastq** file are mapped with the STAR aligner to the reference genome version (GENCODE version 26, 33 or 38 ) selected.

-**The genomic locations of the MCS** are collected from the perfect alignments in the output STAR file Aligned.out.sam.
+**The genomic locations of the MCSs** are collected from the alignments in STAR's Aligned.out.sam file.
 A perfect alignment is defined as one in which the MCS exactly matches the reference genome sequence.
-A perfect alignment is also one in which the MCS does not exactly match the reference, but any mismatch is supported by SNPs included in the user-selected dbSNP (149,151,155 dbSNP releases).
+A perfect alignment is also one in which the MCS does not exactly match the reference, but the mismatches are supported by SNPs included in the user-selected dbSNP (149,151,155 dbSNP releases).

 3. Count RNA-seq reads that exactly bear the MCS.
 --------------------------------------------------

-Each BAM/CRAM file will be queried at all genomic locations collected for a MAP.
+Each BAM/CRAM file is queried at all genomic locations collected for each MAP.
-The primary RNA-seq reads at each location will be queried using the python **pysam** library.
-Each read will be examined to count only those reads that carry the MCS reported at the location.
+From the BAM/CRAM file, primary alignments of the RNA-seq reads at each location are selected using the **pysam** library in python.
+Each read is examined to select only those readings that contain the MCS reported at the location.
-Finally, BamQuery will report the total count of RNA-seq primary reads in each BAM/CRAM file that exactly match the MCS of a peptide.
+Finally, BamQuery sums all RNA-seq reads (primary alignment) at all genomic locations that exactly match the MCS of a MAP.

 .. warning::
 	Total RNA-seq reads count changes according to the :ref:`strandedness` parameter.